-Since 2011, we have been implementing a comprehensive Accompaniment program in collaboration with the Armenian Red Cross and other local partners.
-As part of it, regular group meetings were organized for the families to address their issues with specialists and to have a chance for peer interaction.

-In our work accompanying families through long periods of uncertainty, as they wait for news about the fate of their commemoration missing relative, activities address families' strong desire for public acknowledgement of their plight, and their need for recognition and need to remember.
-They help them to find meaning in their loss, and reaffirm that the family has not abandoned their loved one, while keeping the memory alive.
-We helped the families organize 84 commemoration and cultural events, where they got together to share memories about their missing loved ones.
-These included tree planting and writing of memory books, exhibitions of tapestry made by wives of the missing and visits to cultural and historical sites around Armenia.
+Since 2011, in the framework of the seven-year Accompaniment program, we provided comprehensive support in collaboration with the Armenian Red Cross and other local partners.
+As part of it, regular group meetings were organized for the families to address their health, social, legal and other issues with specialists and to have a chance for peer interaction.
+We accompanied families through the long period of uncertainty, as they waited for news about the fate of their missing relative.
+We organized commemoration events, tree planting and marking the International Day of the Disappeared, to address families' strong desire for public acknowledgement of their plight, their need for recognition and need to remember.
+These were designed to help them find meaning in their loss, and reaffirm that the family did not abandon their loved one, while keeping the memory alive.

-In addition, we organized 25 skill-building workshops which involved 202 relatives of the missing.
-These workshops were designed to help participants acquire new skills in a group of peers and cope better throughout the long process of waiting.

-Economic support to families of the with missing goes hand-in-hand psychosocial assistance.
+Economic support to families of the missing goes hand-in-hand with psychosocial assistance.
 Since 2011, we have carried out a housing assistance project for vulnerable households in cooperation with the Fuller Center for Housing Armenia.
-Through a revolving fund, selected families received interestfree loans aimed to improve their housing conditions.
-Other families of the missing received grants to start small businesses as well as multipurpose grants for urgent household needs.
-Since the program started in 2012, we have implemented 226 economic support projects for families of missing people, including 13 this year.
+Through a revolving fund, 117 selected families received interest-free loans and significantly improved their housing conditions.
+From 2012 - 2018, we have implemented 141 income support projects and provided 88 multipurpose grants to the families of the missing.